 At times it may be necessary to modify or repair an existing CPVC fire sprinkler systems.
 With BlazeMaster pipe and fittings, updates are made quickly and effectively by any contractor with CPVC piping experience or training.

-By following the proper procedure outlined in our Installation Manual (contact us for a copy), a BlazeMaster CPVC update can be applied and tested far quicker than other materials.
+By following the proper procedure outlined in our partner manufactures Installation Manuals a BlazeMaster CPVC update can be applied and tested far quicker than other materials.
 This limits unnecessary downtime, and gets your fire protection system back into operation faster.

 Free Online Installation Training Guide